Whether users choose Google Chrome, Mozilla Firefox, Microsoft Internet Explorer or Microsoft Edge, there are few...

 Chrome, IE and Edge all track user activity for several reasons, including to deliver targeted ads.
 Firefox Quantum does not.
 IT can even disable certain scripts within the browser that follow a user across the sites he visits by activating Tracking Protection.
 Disabling these scripts can improve page load times.

 Firefox Quantum has two update channels.
-The Rapid Release cadence sends out major updates every six weeks and the Extended Support Release sends out major updates every 42 weeks or so.
+The Rapid Release cadence sends out major updates every six weeks and the Support Release sends out major updates every 42 weeks or so.
 Both options receive minor security updates between releases.
-The Extended Support Release enables a few other capabilities for IT, including the ability to disable app updates and manage extensions.
+The Support Release enables a few other capabilities for IT, including the ability to disable app updates and manage extensions.

 How Microsoft Edge and IE coexist